Manganese Benefits, Foods, Deficiency, Supplements and More - Dr. Axe

 Although a manganese deficiency is pretty rare in developed nations where people are generally not malnourished, a deficiency can cause serious health threats, including bone loss, muscle and joint pain, and changes in mood.

-Because the body tightly regulates the amount of manganese it holds through levels of absorption and excretion, humans maintain stable tissue levels of manganese in most cases.
+Because the body tightly regulates the amount of this mineral it holds through levels of absorption and excretion, humans maintain stable tissue levels in most cases.
 This is the reason manganese deficiencies are rare.

 What are the symptoms of low manganese?
-Low manganese levels can cause some of the following symptoms:
+Low levels can cause some of the following symptoms:

 • weak bones (osteoporosis)